-Security vulnerabilities: It boils down to the code
+Virtual Forge: Security vulnerabilities boils down to Code

 When Virtual Forge was established 18 years ago in Germany by former SAP employees, its focus had been on reviewing SAP source code.
 This was to fill a gap that existed because according to Virtual Forge’s President for APAC and Japan, Leo Ip, Virtual Forge has deep technical knowledge and industry expertise in not only reviewing and applying secure code (ABAP and SAP HANA).

 As SAP ERP is widely used by large organisation and government worldwide, it’s therefore naturally highly targeted for Cyber Attacks either via internal or external means.

 For example, there is reason to believe that SingHealth’s data breach last July, was due to a vulnerability in SAP-based systems of 1.5 million medical records.
 SingHealth’s data breach last July was attributed to vulnerability in SAP-based systems of patient medical records.
 Leo pointed out there could be similar potential challenges for Virtual Forge’s existing customers and well-known names like Siemens, the US Department of Defense, BHP Billiton, and even the likes of Deutsche Bank,

 “In our 18 years of experience working in SAP security, we have identified three key areas that are largely responsible for security vulnerabilities; system settings, custom developed code, and importing transports.”

 SAP’s influence is not to be underestimated.
 Some businesses, especially businesses in the midst of legal battles with the German-based business software player, would even describe it as being a monopoly, because such is the heft and pervasiveness of SAP solutions in the business world today.